nilwagh8800/Credit_Card_Default_Data-Analysis/README.md

 After loading the dataset we compared our target variable that is  “Default payment next month”  with other independent variables.
 This process helped us figure out various aspects and relationships among the dependent and the independent variables.
 It gave us a better idea of which feature behaves in which manner compared to the dependent variable.

 ## Conclusion
 From the project we can conclude that the default rate is higher for males, increases as the education increases, and also increases as the age of a person increases. i.e clients whose age over 60 was higher than mid-age and young people.
-In all of these models, our recall revolves in the range of 76 to 84%.with the best fit model as random forest